GLOBAL MARKETS-Wall Street keeps selling as world assets fail to recover

 By Lawrence Delevingne

-Sept 27 (Reuters) - U.S. stocks gave up early gains to fall deeper into a bear market on Tuesday, while sterling steadied a day after hitting a record low, as investors remained nervous about a potential global recession.
+Sept 27 (Reuters) - U.S. stocks gave up early gains to fall deeper into a bear market on Tuesday, while sterling showed scant movement a day after hitting a record low, as investors remained nervous about a potential global recession.

 The Bank of England said late on Monday it would not hesitate to change interest rates and was monitoring markets "very closely."
-BofE Chief Economist Huw Pill added on Tuesday that BofE was likely to deliver a "significant policy response" to last week's announcement but it should wait until its next meeting in November before making its move.
+BoE Chief Economist Huw Pill added on Tuesday that central bank was likely to deliver a "significant policy response" to last week's announcement but it should wait until its next meeting in November before making its move.

-The yield on five-year gilts GB5YT=RR rose as much as 100 basis points in two trading days, but was down about 1% on Tuesday.
+The yield on five-year gilts GB5YT=RRrose about 0.1% to about 4.6%, holding its spike on Monday from just over 4%.

-U.S. stocks faltered after a morning bounce.
-The Dow Jones Industrial Average .DJI, the S&P 500 .SPX and the Nasdaq Composite .IXICall declined less than 1%.
+U.S. stocks mostly faltered after a morning bounce, with the S&P 500 hitting a two-year intraday low.
+The Dow Jones Industrial Average .DJI fell 0.42%, the S&P 500 .SPX lost 0.20%, and the Nasdaq Composite .IXIC added just 0.25%

 The S&P benchmark index fell more than 20% from its early January high to a low on June 16, confirming a bear market.
 The index then rallied into mid-August before petering out.